 To attend a lab: Go to the Chem 1020 Labs Team and click to join the available meeting 5 mins before your lab is set to begin (or earlier).

-All live communication this term (Lab sessions, Ashley's office hours, TA help sessions) will be through the Chem 1020 Labs Site via Microsoft Teams.
+All live communication for the week of Jan.
+17th (Lab sessions, Ashley's office hours, TA help sessions) will be through the Chem 1020 Labs Site via Microsoft Teams.